mariinkys/starrydex/README.md

 ## Information

+> [!TIP]
+> The application can work offline after initial setup is completed.

+> [!WARNING]
+> Beware there are some visual bugs when COSMIC is not installed on the system.
+> (It seems like you do not need to be using COSMIC, but you need to have it installed to avoid visual issues with libcosmic).

 Created by [mariinkys](https://github.com/mariinkys).
 Pokémon and Pokémon character names are trademarks of Nintendo.

 This application uses [PokeApi](https://github.com/PokeAPI/) and it's resources.